 Let the Cooler Dry

 One of the most common mistakes people make when cleaning their coolers is forgetting the drying process.
 After cleaning the cooler, it is important to leave the lid off to allow it to air dry.
 If the cooler is stored in a wet state, this promotes the growth of mold and mildew.
 If mold is present in the cooler, it can be tough to clean.
 Furthermore, if the cooler is allowed to sit for an extended period of time with mildew present, it might spread and take over the entire cooler.
-Some people might even be forced to buy a new cooler entirely.
+Some people might even be forced to buy a new cooler entirely, which can be expensive if you’ve invested in a large or high-quality cooler like a bear-proof cooler.
 Prevent this from happening by allowing the cooler to dry properly.

 Keep the Cooler Clean